 It took us, maybe 45 minutes to get to the drop-off point.
 The driver mentioned that that part of Cavinti is high and that it involves climbing up a hill.
-I didn’t understand what he meant until we reached the highway that ascends along the way.
-There were some parts that we were crisscrossing the road and I almost asked the driver what the hell was he trying to do driving the tricycle in a zigzag manner when my friend started explaining that the road goes up making the driving extra difficult for our driver.
+I didn’t understand what he meant until we reached the highway that ascends.
+There were some when the tricycle were moving in a zigzag manner across the road and I almost asked the driver what he was trying to do when my friend started explaining that because the road goes up it makes driving difficult.
 Apparently, it was only through this method that he could get us up there.

 Finally, we reached the pick-up point, the NAPOCOR Watershed Management Field Office.
 That’s where we waited for the caretaker, Tony, to pick us up.
 It was another 15-minute ride, this time via a small boat that Tony stirred above Lumot Lake to get to the island.

 Sundang is not the only island atop the moss-colored lake, and we passed by a few of them.
-On whether the other islands have accommodation I cannot tell for sure.
 Excitement grew when we finally spotted Sundang from afar.
 It is everything that I imagined it to be, picturesque, rustic, and peaceful.
-The ground is covered either by crimson soil or by grass and the place is surrounded by trees and plants.
+The ground is covered by crimson soil and grass and the place is surrounded by trees and plants.

 The house itself is big enough to accommodate 10 or more people.
 It’s about 80-square meters, only one bedroom with a queen-size bed and an extra bed.
 The bed has a canopy, which proved to be useful because at nighttime, the insects suddenly appeared out of nowhere.